We use open standards and resilient infrastructure to improve the sustainability of our work over the long term.

 All our work uses open, non-proprietary data standards and file formats where ever possible, in order to help improve the sustainability of our work over the longer term and ensure that everything we produce will be unaffected by technological change.
 We also favour making our data available for re-use by third parties via Web APIs and data download links.

 Our system architecture is typically PHP based, but also Python, running on Apache and pulling data from XML files, MySQL databases and Lucene indexes, as appropriate.

-Our website front-ends are built using PHP (Symfony framework), Java, Bootstrap, XHTML and CSS, incorporating Ajax-style features where appropriate.
-Increasingly we use React.
+Our website front-ends are built using React JS as well as PHP (Symfony framework), Java, Bootstrap, XHTML and CSS, incorporating Ajax-style features where appropriate.
 For graphical modelling, data visualisation and mapping we use JS libraries such as 3D.js, node.js, and leaflet.js.
 For 3D modelling (e.g. http://www.markmybird.org) we use WebGL.

 For large scale computational tasks that require distributed computing power we use our University’s own Hadoop cluster with Apache Hive, in addition Amazon AWS.

 Our mobile applications are developed as mobile web applications where appropriate (typically when the app is required to simply pull down and display data) because of the sustainability and platform agnosticism of this approach, whilst more sophisticated apps are developed in C or Java and then compiled for specific mobile operating systems.

 Our research resources are often created by providing project teams with access to a Content Management System (CMS), specifically designed around the needs of their project, so that data can be created and managed centrally, irrespective of the researcher’s location, and previewed live using the evolving end-user interface.
 The CMS also enables researchers to continue creating and managing their data long after the funded period of their project has ceased.
 We currently build these using PHP Sonata Admin.